vkadlcik/DB48X-on-DM42/help/db50x.md

 ### HP Museum

-The [HP Museum](https://www.hpmuseum.org) not only extensively documents the history of RPN and RPL calcuators, it also provides a [very active forum](https://www.hpmuseum.org/forum/) for calculator enthusiasts all over the world.
+The [HP Museum](https://www.hpmuseum.org) not only extensively documents the history of RPN and RPL calculators, it also provides a [very active forum](https://www.hpmuseum.org/forum/) for calculator enthusiasts all over the world.